storyblok/gatsby-source-storyblok/README.md

 ### Initialization

 Register the plugin on your application and add the [access token](https://www.storyblok.com/docs/api/content-delivery#topics/authentication?utm_source=github.com&utm_medium=readme&utm_campaign=gatsby-source-storyblok) of your Storyblok space.
-You can also add the `apiPlugin` in case that you want to use the Storyblok API Client: For Spaces created under US region, you should pass the region like { apiOptions: { region: 'us' } }.
-If your space is under EU, no further configuration is required.
+You can also add the `apiPlugin` in case that you want to use the Storyblok API Client.

 > You need to declare the plugin use and its options in `gatsby-config.js`